Notice of Pre-AIA or AIA Status

 displaying, with a display 160, the virtual object {figure 3B: 305}.

-As per claim 12 Kim et al discloses: The method of claim 11, wherein the object characteristic information comprises at least one of first object characteristic information obtained from spatial information, second object characteristic information obtained from a gesture input, third characteristic information obtained from a voice input, or fourth characteristic information obtained from a 2D guide image {Note: the fourth characteristic set forth by way of alternative language is disclosed}, and wherein the generating of the object generation information comprises:
+As per claim 12 Kim et al discloses, insofar as the claims are definite and understood: The method of claim 11, wherein the object characteristic information comprises at least one of first object characteristic information obtained from spatial information, second object characteristic information obtained from a gesture input, third characteristic information obtained from a voice input, or fourth characteristic information obtained from the 2D guide image {Note: the fourth characteristic set forth by way of alternative language is disclosed}, and wherein the generating of the object generation information comprises:

-As per claim 13 Kim et al discloses: The method of claim 12, further comprising: receiving the user inputs for modifying the object generation information; and modifying the object generation information based on the user inputs {figure 3C: 350 & figure 7}.
+As per claim 13 Kim et al discloses, insofar as the claims are definite and understood: The method of claim 12, further comprising: receiving the user inputs for modifying the object generation information; and modifying the object generation information based on the user inputs {figure 3C: 350 & figure 7}.

-As per claim 14 Kim et al discloses: The method of claim 13, wherein the modifying of the object generation information comprises modifying the object generation information by adjusting, based on the user inputs, a weight value assigned to each of the first object characteristic information, the second object characteristic information obtained from the gesture input, the third object characteristic information obtained from the voice input, and the fourth object characteristic information obtained from the 2D guide image {figure 3C: 350 & figure 7}.
+As per claim 14 Kim et al discloses, insofar as the claims are definite and understood: The method of claim 13, wherein the modifying of the object generation information comprises modifying the object generation information by adjusting, based on the user inputs, a weight value assigned to each of the first object characteristic information, the second object characteristic information obtained from the gesture input, the third object characteristic information obtained from the voice input, and the fourth object characteristic information obtained from the 2D guide image {figure 3C: 350 & figure 7}.

-As per claim 15 Kim et al discloses: A computer program product comprising a computer-readable storage medium, wherein the computer-readable storage medium comprises instructions that are readable by an electronic device 100 to:
+As per claim 15 Kim et al discloses, insofar as the claims are definite and understood: A computer program product comprising a computer-readable storage medium, wherein the computer-readable storage medium comprises instructions that are readable by an electronic device 100 to:

-obtain an image through a camera 180; obtain user inputs based on the image obtained through the camera 180 {figure 1};
+obtain user inputs based on an image obtained through at least one camera 180 {figure 1};

-obtain spatial information about a real-world space based on the image {figure 3B: 301};
+obtain spatial information about a real-world space based on the image obtained through at least one camera 180 {figure 3B: 301};

-obtain object characteristic information from the user inputs { [0052] For example, the data about the real object can include location information of each of real objects included in an image collected by the camera module 180 and distance information and relative distance information from the camera module 180, and the like.
+obtain object characteristic information 741 including at least one of a type, a shape, a color, a location, a size, or a theme of an object from the user inputs and the 2D guide image 731 { figure 7 & [0052] For example, the data about the real object can include location information of each of real objects included in an image collected by the camera module 180 and distance information and relative distance information from the camera module 180, and the like.
 The data about the virtual object can include a size and a location of each of virtual objects output together with real objects generated by an input of the user, information about correlation with the real objects, and the like.};

 obtain object generation information for generating a virtual object, based on the spatial information and the object characteristic information {figure 3B: 302};